csce585-mlsystems/CSCE585ProjectROI/noteRegardingP1_READREAD_ME.md

-NOTE: P1's documents are in the milestones/milestone1 folder!
+NOTE: P1's documents are in the milestones/milestone1 folder![Refer to secondaryMain branch for reference]